spacemeshos/docs/docs/start/smesher/post_1n.md

 **What to Back Up:**

 1. Node and PoST configuration details, node state.
-2. Private Keys and credentials, especially `identity.key` files for each of your PoST identities.
-If you're upgrading from earlier releases make sure that you backup `identity.key` in the `node_data/identities` folder.
+2. Private Keys and credentials, especially `*.key` files for each of your PoST identities.
+If you're upgrading from earlier releases make sure that you backup `*.key` files in the `node_data/identities` folder.
 3. Other sensitive information: Any other details from your custom setup, e.g. concerning external drives, encrypting etc.

 ### Initial Setup And Configuration